 - We think we don’t have enough time to act on our ideas because of our full-time jobs, yet the full-time job is actually a blessing in disguise.

+Real restrictions do exist.
 In the Art of Work, the author, Jeff Goins describes a young boy named Garret.
 At five years old, Garret had a tumor the size of a golf-ball removed from the back of his head, which left him blind, mute and paralyzed.
 Now those are real restrictions.
 (But not even those real restrictions held the little boy back.
 A year of cancer treatments later, when Garret was six, he completed his first triathlon).

 Using the Limited Resources You Do Have

 As I was doing research for Unsettle, I came across Chris Guillebeau for the very first time.
 I was reading an article or guide he had written back in 2009, and he mentioned that (back then) he projected he would make about $42,000 that year.
 That is an average salary.
 A salary that many people would consider a limitation.
 Chris undoubtedly makes far more than that nowadays, but back then he had started a journey of visiting 100 countries.
-In his guide, A Brief Guide to World Domination
+In his guide, A Brief Guide to World Domination, he writes:

 I figured out that the cost of visiting 100 countries would be roughly equal to that of buying a new S.U.V.
 When I saw how relatively little that was, I felt encouraged.
 I gave up the hypothetical large vehicle and received the world in return.